FriendsOfTYPO3/extension_builder/README.md

 The Extension Builder helps you build and manage your Extbase based TYPO3 extensions.

 It ships a graphical editor to build your domain model and generates most of the boiler-plate code necessary for you.
-This includes TCA, Models, Repositories and other things.
+This includes TCA, Models, Repositories, language files and other things.

-The editing mode even allows to adjust an existing extension (previously created by Extension Builder).
+The editing (or roundtrip) mode even allows to modify an existing extension (previously created by Extension Builder) without loosing your manual changes.
+See https://docs.typo3.org/typo3cms/extensions/extension_builder/Developer/Roundtrip.html

-Keep in mind though that the code created by Extension Builder is only a starting point for you actual implementation of functionality.
+Keep in mind though that the code created by Extension Builder is only a starting point for you actual implementation of functionality and is in no sense "production ready"!

 ## Which version of Extension Builder to use?